Latest Roundtable

 Dr. Yeap Ban Har, one of the world's leading authorities on Singapore maths and teaching maths mastery, has dedicated decades to revolutionizing mathematics education through his roles as a school teacher, teacher educator, and author.
 As a professor of mathematics education at the National Institute of Singapore for a decade until 2010, he has shaped the way mathematics is taught not only in Singapore but globally through his extensive professional development work.

-Our Monthly Roundtable Session will resume in September
+Upcoming Monthly Roundtable Session

 Hosted by Dr. Yeap Ban Har, primary author of think!
 Mathematics